 A Guide To Purchasing Property In Belize

 Real estate transactions in Belize are relatively straightforward and inexpensive, thanks to a reduction in taxes and updated rules for land registration.
-Today the tax on property sales, known as stamp duty, is 5% of the price, with the first $10,000 being exempt.
+Today the tax on property sales, known as stamp duty, for non nationals is 8% of the price, with the first $10,000 being exempt.
 Meanwhile, the Government of Belize is incorporating more areas of the country into the Registered Lands system which provides for a clearer form of title called a Land Certificate.
 The process is designed to create a uniform system of nationwide property ownership.

 Property owners have other big advantages in Belize—no capital gains tax and low property taxes.
 Despite all the advantages, buying property in Belize should be done carefully with a keen eye for details.
 Doing your due diligence is essential, no matter how good a deal looks.